lotabout/skim/README.md

 ## Build Manually

-Current requires nightly rust to build. clone the repo and run:
+Current requires nightly rust to build.
+Clone the repo and run:

 ```
 cargo build --release
 ```

-and put the resulting `target/release/sk` executable on your PATH.
+then put the resulting `target/release/sk` executable on your PATH.

 # Usage